 “I finished in 1 year.
 I would tell future students to keep studying throughout clinicals—it helps more than you will realize.” — Tesla MR Graduate, Delaware (passed first attempt)

-Timeline A: Career Changer and Healthcare Workers Transitioning to MRI
+Career Changers and Healthcare Workers New to MRI

 Total time: 12–18 months

-This is the path for career changers and healthcare workers entering MRI without prior radiologic technology credentials—including medical assistants, tech assistants, patient care techs, nurses, and others transitioning from non-technologist healthcare roles.
-Accelerated MRI tech programs that combine online coursework with local clinical training make this 12-18 month timeline possible for working adults.
+This path is for people entering MRI without prior radiologic technology credentials—career changers, medical assistants, patient care techs, nurses, and others transitioning from non-technologist roles.
+You can become an MRI tech with just a high school diploma through this pathway.
+Accelerated MRI tech programs that combine online coursework with local clinical training make this 12–18 month timeline possible for working adults.

 | Phase | Timeline | Weekly Commitment |